kasnerz/d2t_iterative_editing/README.md

 Things you may want to consider:
 - The **size of the vocabulary** determines the number of phrases used by LaserTagger (see the paper for details).
 The value 100 was used in the final experiments.
 - The **wrapper for LaserTagger** is implemented in `model_tf.py`.
-The wrapper calls the methods from the LaserTagger repository (directory `lasertagger_tf`) similarly to the original implementation.
-This is a temporary solution: we are working on implementing a custom PyTorch version of LaserTagger, which should be more clear and flexible.
+The wrapper calls the methods from the LaserTagger repository (directory `lasertagger_tf`) similarly to the original implementation. *This is a temporary solution: we are working on implementing a custom PyTorch version of LaserTagger, which should be more clear and flexible.*
 - For debugging, the **number of training steps** can be lowered e.g. to 100.
-- If you have the correct Tensorflow version (`tensorflow-1.15-gpu`) and GPU is not used, check is CUDA libraries were linked correctly.
+- If you have the correct Tensorflow version (`tensorflow-1.15-gpu`) but a GPU is not used, check if CUDA libraries were linked correctly.

 ### Decoding
-Once the model is trained, the decoding algorithm can be run to generate text from RDF triples.
-See the top figure and the paper for details on the method.
+Once the model is trained, the decoding algorithm is used to generate text from RDF triples.
+See the top figure and/or the paper for the details on the method.

 Example of using the decoding script:
 ```bash